 - 6.4.1.
-The Municipality, in cooperation with the State, is responsible for developing or updating the AMATS Transportation Improvement Program, which shall: - (1) Follow the latest federal planning requirements, (as prescribed in April 2011, 23 CFR Part 450, subsection 450.324); and - (2) In summary: - (a) Include capital transportation improvements and projects (roads, transit, pedestrian/bicycle, and congestion mitigation etc.) that are consistent with the AMATS Metropolitan Transportation Plan; - (b) Cover a period of time not less that four years; - (c) Be reviewed and updated at least every four years; - (d) Be financially constrained; - (e) Provide an air quality conformity analysis; - (f) Provide a minimum 30-day public comment period on program development (draft program) and amendments. - Amendments to the AMATS Metropolitan Transportation Plan (MTP) and AMATS Transportation Improvement Program (TIP). - 6.5.1 An amendment will include the following:
+The Municipality, in cooperation with the State, is responsible for developing or updating the AMATS Transportation Improvement Program, which shall: - (1) Follow the latest federal planning requirements, (as prescribed in April 2011, 23 CFR Part 450, subsection 450.324); and - (2) In summary: - (a) Include capital transportation improvements and projects (roads, transit, pedestrian/bicycle, and congestion mitigation etc.) that are consistent with the AMATS Metropolitan Transportation Plan; - (b) Cover a period of time not less that four years; - (c) Be reviewed and updated at least every four years; - (d) Be financially constrained; - (e) Provide an air quality conformity analysis; - (f) Provide a minimum 30-day public comment period on program development (draft program) and amendments.

+6.5 Amendments to the AMATS Metropolitan Transportation Plan (MTP)

-- Any new project in the AMATS MTP or the AMATS TIP that requires an Air Quality Conformity Determination, an environmental impact statement (EIS), or an environmental assessment (EA). - Any change in an existing project in the AMATS MTP or the AMATS TIP that requires an Air Quality Conformity Determination, or promotes a change in the type of required environmental document - Any project deleted from the AMATS MTP or the AMATS TIP.
+- 6.5.1 An amendment will include the following: - Any new project in the AMATS MTP that requires an Air Quality Conformity Determination, an environmental impact statement (EIS), or an environmental assessment (EA). - Any change in an existing project in the AMATS MTP that requires an Air Quality Conformity Determination, or promotes a change in the type of required environmental document - Any project deleted from the AMATS MTP.

 Amendments will include a 30 calendar-day review period.
-When written and oral comments are received on the draft AMATS MTP or the AMATS TIP, a summary, analysis, or report on the nature of the comments shall be made part of the final AMATS MTP and /or AMATS TIP as part of the document or as an appendix.
+When written and oral comments are received on the draft AMATS MTP, a summary, analysis, or report on the nature of the comments shall be made part of the final AMATS MTP as part of the document or as an appendix.
 Amendments will require Assembly action, as described in Section 5, and Policy Committee approval.